dotink/flourish-text/docs/classes/Dotink/Flourish/Text.md

 #### <span style="color:#3e6a6e;">singularize()</span>

-Makes the values of the Text object singular
+Gets a new Text object whose value(s) is the singular form of the original's

 ###### Parameters